Lucasteisouza/Lucasteisouza/README.md

 ## Hello!
 I am **Lucas Souza**!

-### Aspiring Web Developer!
+### FullStack Web Developer!

-Ex-microbiologist currently going thru a career transition to become a Web Developer.
+Ex-microbiologist currently transitioning to a career as a Web Developer.

-I've always been interested in programming and every innovation this skill can bring to the world.
-I decided to take Trybe's course in Web Development to learn more.
-Trybe is a very recognized school with a teaching method based mainly on practical application skills.
+I have always been interested in programming and the potential for innovation that this skill can bring to the world.
+I decided to take Trybe's Web Development course to learn more.
+Trybe is a highly-regarded school with a teaching method that focuses on practical application skills.

-I hope to be able to improve people's lives through programming.
+I am passionate about using programming to improve people's lives.
+I believe that technology can be used to solve real-world problems and make the world a better place.
+I am excited to start my new career as a Web Developer and use my skills to make a positive impact.

  Compentencies: